it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 4.2.3
-- Encrypt Sensitive Information at Rest - Encrypt all sensitive information at rest using a tool that requires a secondary authentication mechanism not integrated into the operating system, in order to access the information.
+- Encrypt Sensitive Information at Rest - Encrypt all sensitive information at rest.

-[AMW: is there an example of a secondary authentication mechanism not integrated into the operating system?]
-[pl: something like GPG and some of the field level based encryption for cloud instances.
-FWIW I've always so so about this one]
 >Election databases and their backups, for example, should be encrypted to ensure they are protected from manipulation.

 Applies to: All components